vvennela/vvennela/README.md

-### Hiya!
+### Hey!
 My name is Vishnu! 🤭

-I'm a new grad from UC Davis with a degree in Computer Science.
+I graduated from UC Davis in 2023 with a degree in Computer Science and I'm currently a developer @ Fresno County working on supporting the Department of Social Services.

 Try out some of my projects under the repository tab 😃😃

-- 🤠 Currently working on Mad Midas, my algorithmic trading bot!
+- 🔭 Currently Working on enterprise grade LLM & RAG applications.
-- 😤 Learning about AI/ML and their applications, specifically through LLM integrations!
+- 😤 Learning about AI/ML and their applications, specifically the theoretical research behind it.
 - 🤩 Looking to work on exciting projects with exciting people, especially in the AI/ML space.
-- 🦾 You can reach me at vishnupratikvennelakanti at gmail dot com.
+- 🦾 You can reach me at vishnupratikvennelakanti [at] gmail [dot] com.

+I'm a big fan of chess and 4X games so if you'd like to play please reach out!

 <!--